mybearworld/awesome-meower/README.md

 ## Libraries

 > [!WARNING]
-> Some of these libraries are based on Scratch/TurboWarp.
-If at all possible, do not use these.
-Text-based programming languages are preferred.
+> Some of these libraries are based on Scratch or forks like TurboWarp.
+However, text-based programming languages are preferred, as bots made with them are generally more stable and provide a better experience for the bot creator.

 - [Meower.js](https://github.com/meower-media-co/Meower.js) - An offical libary for both meower clients and bots. 🐱
 - [MeowerBot.py](https://github.com/meower-community/MeowerBot.py) - A Python bot library for Meower.